 - High quarrying performance and ease of reporting

-Data Lake is a relatively new term that became more popular as the reality of petabyte and exabyte ranges of data collected in organizations, including real-time streaming data, online events and logs, needed to be stored, handled and analyzed.
+Data Lake has become more popular as the reality of petabyte and exabyte ranges of data collected in organizations, including real-time streaming data, online events, and logs, needed to be stored, handled, and analyzed.
 Data Lakes can hold structured and unstructured data by providing the flexibility to analyze data from different angles and enhance analytic capabilities by answering multiple business questions from a variety of stored data sources.
 Moreover, Data Lakes are capable of handling massive volumes of stored data.

 Data Lake Weaknesses

 - Transactional actions like “update” are not natural for some of the data lakes